-“Because of all the background noise—music, air conditioning, the hum of computers, whatever—hearing-impaired kids never get a break all day,” says Winkler, whose son, Jagger, has had bilateral cochlear implants since the age of 18 months.
+“Because of all the background noise, music, air conditioning, the hum of computers, hearing-impaired kids never get a break all day,” says Winkler, whose son, Jagger, has had bilateral cochlear implants since the age of 18 months.

 In a teacher’s day-to-day life, keeping order in the classroom must often be the top priority, and sometimes teachers find themselves devoting a disproportionate amount of attention to students who are disruptive.
 Ellen Winkler says that Jagger’s even-keeled temperament means he sometimes misses out on the teacher’s attention.

 “She developed a set of hand-signal codes to determine whether his assistive devices were working.
 She downplayed it so other students didn’t think it was a big deal.”

-“Jagger’s kindergarten teacher was incredible,” says the Denver, Colorado mom.
+“Jagger’s kindergarten teacher was incredible,” says Winkler.
 “She was willing to listen to us; to work extra to make sure he got what he needed.”
-Jagger’s teacher also implemented techniques that helped coordinate the use of his FM technology in the classroom.
+Jagger’s teacher also implemented techniques that helped coordinate the use of assistive technology in the classroom.
 “She developed a set of hand-signal codes to determine whether his assistive devices were working,” says Winkler.
 “She downplayed it so other students didn’t think it was a big deal; it was just a normal part of the day.”

 Schrader says that getting students to explain their reasoning helps them synthesize what they’re doing and think about why they’re doing it.
 Not only does this help both teacher and student in the classroom, but students can often use what they learn from the experience in other environments, too.

 Educators can employ a handful of simple techniques in the classroom to make a big difference for their students with hearing loss:

 This helps the student with hearing loss know where the class is in the lesson; it can also help a busy teacher.

-Provide context and repetition, which is helpful not only to students with hearing loss, but to other students as well: announce what’s about to happen and recap what’s just taken place.
+Provide context and repetition, which is helpful not only to students with hearing loss but to other students as well.
+Announce what’s about to happen and recap what’s just taken place.

 Finally, encouraging children to advocate for themselves is perhaps the single most important thing a teacher can do to help a student.
 If you create an environment in which a child with hearing loss is comfortable raising his or her hand to say, “Excuse me, teacher; I can’t hear you,” you will undoubtedly continue to change the lives of the students you teach.